 All-New Integra Pays Tribute to Old-School Acura

-Acura wants to shine in the automotive market of the upcoming by honoring the handling and performance-oriented qualities which built its reputation in the past
+With the Integra, Acura wants to shine in the automotive market by honoring the handling and performance-oriented qualities which built its reputation in the past

 Asking people what comes to their mind about Acura elicits different answers depending on their age.
 Older people will quickly name models like the Integra or the NSX and smile while mentioning how nimble and fun they were.
 Moving to younger folks, do not be surprised if they have no clear image of it.
 Or worse: if they actually mistake it for Infiniti or Lexus.